LVinaud/how_fast_can_you_type/README.md

 # Architecture ADD-Ons

 As part of the course, we are also tasked to implement a new instruction, make the assembler recognize it, and use the new instruction in our game.
-Since we use random numbers a lot to choose the new sequence of words, we decided to implement and use that.
+Since we use random numbers a lot to choose the new sequence of words, we decided to implement and use that and also an instructions to see how much time has passed since the computer started.
+The game code, cpu.vhd and assembler are all in the version_with_added_instructions folder.

 ## Architecture Modification: `RAND` and `RDTIME` Instructions